luisit094/luisit094/_posts/2017-01-03-sample-model.md

 # Beach Front View

 Attempted to do a bit of enviornment art and model a living room with a view.
 This project tought me a lot about arnold lighting and custom normal map creation using NDO.
-Furniture textures were done in quixel and wall and floor texture were hand made in photoshop.
+Furniture textures were done in quixel and wall and floor texture were hand made in photoshop. (tv has a photo texture)